Rear Ported Speaker Placement (Guide)

 The point of the port is to expel air, and whether it’s placed on the front or the back isn’t nearly as important as the things that directly matter like driver & cabinet size, speaker material, bracing, the size & shape of the port itself, those sorts of things.

-So in essence, whether a rear ported speaker is worth it is going to depend on the things mentioned not really the location of the port.
+So in essence, whether a rear ported speaker is worth it is going to depend more on the things mentioned not really the location of the port.

 Final Thoughts